MCxQC/Hello-World/README.md

         MyEvents.Add({EventName:"EventName", DeviceID:["DeviceID", "DeviceID"], DeviceIDGroupMode:2})

-* **DeviceIDGroupMode**
+* **DeviceIDGroupMode, ProcessGroupMode, WindowGroupMode**

-  - 1 = All the devices in "DeviceID" must be connected (Default).
+  - 1 = All the items in the category must be created (Default).

-  - 2 = One device in "DeviceID" must be connected.
+  - 2 = One item in the category must be terminated.

 * **ActionAtStartup**

-  - true = The device's actions are launched when the script starts (Default).
+  - true = The event's actions are launched when the script starts (Default).

-  - false = The device's actions are not launched when the script starts.
+  - false = The event's actions are not launched when the script starts.

 * **Tooltip**